Salama/bonk-host/README.md

 * `/freejoin` to let people in without restarting the game
 * Player management menu for host in game
 * Command and playername autocompletion by pressing `tab`
+* Team selection wheel
+* Mode button in map sleection
+* Ability to restart the game without moving players on maps with respawning enabled

 ## Installation instructions
 ### Firefox